slideloft/new-docs/issuing-assets/anatomy-of-an-asset.md

 The numbers are represented as `int64`s.
 Amount values are stored as only signed integers to avoid bugs that arise from mixing signed and unsigned integers.

-## Relevance in Horizon and Stellar Client Libraries
+## Relevance in Expansion and Bantu Client Libraries

-In Horizon and client-side libraries such as `js-stellar-sdk`, the integer encoded value is abstracted away.
+In Expansion and client-side libraries such as `js-stellar-sdk`, the integer encoded value is abstracted away.
 Many APIs expect an amount in unit value \(the scaled-up amount displayed to end users\).
 Some programming languages \(such as JavaScript\) have problems with maintaining precision on a number amount.
 It is recommended to use "big number" libraries that can record arbitrary precision decimal numbers without a loss of precision.

-## Lumens \(XLM\)
+## XBN

-Lumens \(XLM\) are the native currency of the Stellar network, and are the only asset that doesn't require an issuer or a trustline.
-Every account is required to hold a [minimum lumen balance](../glossary/minimum-balance.md), and all [transaction fees](../glossary/fees.md) are paid in lumens.
+XBN are the native currency of the Bantu network, and are the only asset that doesn't require an issuer or a trustline.
+Every account is required to hold a [minimum lumen balance](../glossary/minimum-balance.md), and all [transaction fees](../glossary/fees.md) are paid in XBN.
 The smallest unit of a lumen is a stroop, which is one ten-millionth of a lumen.
-For more on lumens, check out the [Stellar.org explainer](https://www.stellar.org/lumens).
+For more on XBN, check out the [Bantu.org explainer](https://www.Bantu.org/XBN).